abcorrea/powerlifted/README.md

 ## Limitations

-- **Axioms**: supported for stratifiable axiom sets whose normalized bodies are conjunctions of positive atoms plus (in)equality literals.
-Variables occurring only in a body are implicitly existentially quantified (`exists` and `forall` are accepted inside axiom bodies and compiled away during normalization, as long as the result stays in this fragment), and positive recursion is allowed.
-Negation over derived predicates — in axiom bodies, preconditions, or goals — is rejected by the translator.
+- **Axioms**: supported for stratifiable axiom sets whose normalized bodies are conjunctions of literals (positive or negated atoms, plus (in)equality literals).
+Variables occurring only in a body are implicitly existentially quantified, positive recursion is allowed, and negation is evaluated as negation as failure over strictly lower strata.
+Derived predicates may also appear (negated or not) in preconditions and goals.
-  The delete-relaxation heuristics treat axioms as zero-cost rules, following Fast Downward's semantics.
+  Non-stratifiable axiom sets are rejected by the translator.
+The delete-relaxation heuristics treat axioms as zero-cost rules and relax negated literals away, following Fast Downward's semantics.
-- **Conditional effects**: not supported
+- **Conditional effects**: not supported (this includes the IPC psr domains, whose wait action has a universally quantified conditional effect)
-- **Negated preconditions**: only inequality
+- **Negated preconditions**: supported by the join-based successor generators (the clique-based generator rejects them, as well as (in)equality preconditions)
-- **Quantifiers**: not supported outside axiom bodies
+- **Quantifiers**: supported in axiom bodies, action preconditions, and goals; not supported in effects

 ## References